Everything you need to know about scuba diving in Lake Malawi

 Upper-range lodges are the Gecko, Cape Mac Lodge, and several others which we didn’t visit – from 50$ to 200$ per room.
 Around the headland, but within the National Park is the most upmarket lodge – Pumulani by Robin Pope Safaris.
 Slightly further south along the lake, Norman Carr Cottage also provides a lovely lakeside option for accommodation.

 The NGO named HEEED, collaborates also with the Eco Lodge, where the Scuba Shack has its headquarters.
 The place is very beautiful and so are the en-suite apartment, partly built on a big baobab – the standard rooms are pretty basic and overpriced though.
-They also have a slightly more expensive restaurant, but all the profits of this activities go to support HEEED.
+They also have a slightly more expensive restaurant, but all the profits of these activities go to support HEEED.

 If you stay at Mufasa, be careful not to go to the bay next to it, it’s a military protected presidential villa in whose waters crocodiles and hippos roam free (personally seen from up-close!).